knative/community/STEERING-COMMITTEE.md

 Seats on the Steering Committee are held by an organization, not by the individual.

-The committee was created as the project was in its infancy, in order to tackle governance and overall project strategy.
-Because of the nature of the project and funding required, it was decided that strong corporate leadership was necessary for the project to ensure velocity.
-As the project grows and matures the KSC will, from time to time, consider if this policy should be changed.

 The current membership of the committee is currently (listed alphabetically by first name):